jcaillon/valet/docs/content/docs/020.new-commands/_index.md

 url: /docs/new-commands
 ---

 This page describes how to add your own commands in Valet.
-Make sure to review the [Valet usage][usage] first to get a good understanding of what is a command.
+Make sure to review the [Valet introduction][introduction] and [Valet usage][usage] pages first to get a good understanding of what is an **extension** and what is a **command**.

-The section [working on bash][work-on-bash-scripts] helps you set up a coding environment for bash.
+The section [working on bash][work-on-bash-scripts] will help you set up a coding environment for bash.

 For command examples, take a look at the [showcase command definitions][showcase-commands].